Mr David Prieto

-I've been working for over 20 years as a bistatistician.
-I started my professional career at the University of Alcala de Henares in Spain, and I have also worked as a statistician in two public hospitals in Spain and the Spanish Agency for Evaluation of health Technologies.
+I've been working for over 20 years as a biostatistician.
+I started my professional career at the University of Alcala de Henares in Spain, and I have also worked in two public hospitals in Spain and in the Spanish Agency for Evaluation of Health Technologies.
 I used to combine my academic work with freelance consultancy and teaching of biostatistics to health professionals.
-At the moment my work is split between the UK (LSHTM and the Farr Institute of Health Informatics Research at UCL) and Spain, where I lead a group on applied medical statistics at the Catholic University of Murcia (UCAM).
+Currently my work is split between the UK (LSHTM) and Spain, where I lead a group on applied medical statistics at the Catholic University of Murcia (UCAM).

 I used to co-ordinate the module on Bayesian Statistics in the Medical Statistics MSc, where I still teach.
 I also teach basic statistics in the Diploma in Pharmacoepidemiology and the Intensive course in Epidemiology and Medical Statistics.

-For several yars I have worked in the development and application of Bayesian Hierarchical Models to the analysis of large databases of pharmacovigilance where I have used extensively the WHO database of adverse drug reactions.
+For several years I have worked in the development and application of Bayesian Hierarchical Models to the analysis of large databases of pharmacovigilance where I have used the WHO database of adverse drug reactions.

-I have also worked in risk prediction modelling and I have developed a risk score for cardiovascular events (ASCORE) and another one for death after traumatic injuries (CRASH-2).
-I have done some theoretical work on the design and analysis of clinical trials and I have applied this to the analysis of large clinical trials, such as CRASH-2 and WOMAN trials in the Clinical Trials Unit.
+I have also worked in risk prediction modelling.
+I have developed a risk score for cardiovascular events (ASCORE) and another one for death after traumatic injuries (CRASH-2).
+I have done theoretical work on the design and analysis of clinical trials and I have applied this to the analysis of large clinical trials, such as CRASH-2 and WOMAN trials in the Clinical Trials Unit.